sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 * Added: Github for development https://github.com/sigami/wp-embed-facebook

 = 2.1 =
-* Removed: all options and moved them to a single one 'wpemfb_options'
+* Removed: all options and moved them to a single one "wpemfb_options"
-* Removed: resize cover javascript it is now done with css
+* Removed: resize cover javascript it is now done with CSS
 * Fixed: timezone bug custom post and events
 * Added option to only load scripts when an embed is present
 * Added option to reset all options